Download video (45.29 MB)

 Michael Maloof: I have a report from a source who has direct connections

-classified information and he basically told me that [the] US military
+withclassified information and he basically told me that [the] US military

-assessment based upon 50 indicators and clandestine interviews
+did an assessment based upon 50 indicators and clandestine interviews

 that the sourcing of sarin originated out of Iraq and into Turkey before